DRM is the complete digital radio solution

 DRM is able to achieve real benefits in spectrum efficiency in all circumstances.
 This is through tailoring spectrum use to actual broadcast requirements.

-In the VHF band, DRM+ can be configured to use less spectrum than current stereo FM broadcasts, whilst additionally deriving the potential benefits of increased robustness, reduced transmission power, increased coverage and additional services.
+In the VHF band, DRM can be configured to use less spectrum than current stereo FM broadcasts (half of it, actually), whilst additionally deriving the potential benefits of increased robustness, reduced transmission power, increased coverage and additional services.

 Lower power costs – green broadcasting